openarsenalspecs/SaaS/QuantumSanctum.md

 - When submitting a pull request, ensure that any new files maintain the attribution headers where applicable.
 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.

----

-**QuantumSanctum — Work Freely.
-Share Safely.**
-A human-centric, AI-enabled, end-to-end encrypted digital ecosystem for the quantum era.